 Repeat the process with additional leaves and clay balls.

 If desired, paint the clay leaf print with watercolors.
 Here are Maia’s leaf prints.

 You can also decorate them with colored pencils.

-9. Thread string through the hole and tie to form a loop for ornaments or a pendant.
+A great way to use these clay leaf prints is to make an ornament or pendant.
+To do so, thread string through the hole and tie to form a loop for ornaments or a pendant.
 Add beads if desired.
 You can also string several clay disks together into a garland.

 Wouldn’t these make nice gifts?

 Maia made these two pendants for friends.
 And Daphne gifted one of hers as well.